 Anne T. Kent California Room collection: While archival collection materials are not routinely removed from the collection, there are some circumstances where deselection is appropriate.

 - Legal restrictions on California Room materials and the donor’s intent are reviewed before any further steps are taken.

-- When evaluating material for deselection, the Anne T. Kent California Room adheres to the American Library Association’s Standards for Ethical Conduct for Rare Book, Manuscript, and Special Collections Librarians, with Guidelines for Institutional Practice in Support of the Standards , opens a new window
+- When evaluating material for deselection, the Anne T. Kent California Room adheres to the American Library Association’s ACRL Code of Ethics Special Collections Librarians, Collection Development guidelines, opens a new window.

 Approved by the Board of Supervisors July 12, 2022